 in-store.
 They are looking for mobile apps that track customers as

 they shop, sending them tailored offers related to the store's

 section they are in; recommending items based on past purchases; or

 allowing shoppers to program automated shopping lists.

-In-store technologies that customers look for in stores these days
+In-store technologies, that customers look for these days include

-include mobile point of sales, price checkers, self-checkout
+mobile point of sales, price checkers, self-checkout payment lanes,

-innovative technologies that will prove effective to engage
+technologies that will prove effective to engage customers both

-customers both in-store and elsewhere are smart shelves, Wi-Fi hot
+in-store and elsewhere are smart shelves, Wi-Fi hot spots,

 Reinvention of Loyalty Programs: